 ... something completely different.
-(No, not a man with nine legs, and the other guy is Right Out!)
-Suppose we want to "evolve" a good set of stats for a Dungeons and Dragons fighter character, so our candidates are sets of stats, rather than strings of bits.
-My DnD knowledge is rather out of date, I haven't played in about thirty years, but back in my day, character stats were ...
+Suppose we want to "evolve" a good set of stats for a Dungeons and Dragons fighter character, so our candidates are tuples of numbers, rather than strings of bits.
+D&D character stats are ...

 STRength INTelligence DEXterity CONstitution WISdom CHArisma